 Don’t hesitate to try new and innovative products.

 New language education products are introduced regularly.
 Since many of these products are founded on science and research, like Pimsleur is, they can also be tremendously useful, so don’t hesitate to try any new and innovative products if there’s a free trial period offered.
-Your next favorite language learning product may be something you’ve never even heard of!
+Your next favorite language learning app or product may be something you’ve never even heard of!

 Power to the People!
 14 Mighty Pimsleur Alternatives

 This list of alternatives is organized by learning principle.
 The Pimsleur method makes use of four main principles: organic learning, graduated interval recall, anticipation and core vocabulary.
 However, other programs also make use of similar principles.
 Here are 14 possible Pimsleur alternatives.

 The principle of organic learning ties into the idea of learning material in context.
 In summation, Pimsleur focuses on introducing new information in the context of a realistic conversation.
 For Pimsleur, this means using scripted audio dialogues that replicate actual conversations.